A Sibila

 Autobiographical story of the life of an aunt of the author, from what I can tell.
 Freaking ruthless female Scrooge, hiding her avarice with “charity”, piety, and religious adherence.
 This feels like a gender-swapped The Fountainhead, with less ideological ranting, but keeping the long stretches of voiceover reading the book.

 Set in a rural location, the kind of small hellhole every writer wants to escape from.
-A very low cosmopolitrometer score.
+A very high cosmopolitrometer score.
 It starts with a somewhat down on their luck family, with a small-ish property in disrepair.
 A couple with three children, but the elder daughter is the head of the family, after the father dies.
 The rest of the people are either buffoons or run away to other places.

 Only our Sybil remains, laboriously working on her life’s goals: amass money and buy up all the land around the big house, no matter how.
 All that matters is gold, money and lands.
 The gold remains in the drawers, the lands are rented, the money doesn’t even get to banks, lest they steal it.
 Her life remains as frugal as ever, even well into modernity.